Moving to San Miguel de Salinas

 Can you give us some insider tips to the best bars or restaurants?

-If you’re looking for excellent value Spanish tapas and meals, then you will be well looked-after in Mesón Rincón de Paco, El Prado, Anais or Casa Antonio to name but a few.
-For finer dining there is the recently-opened Flor de Baladre (Spanish), Market St (British) and the Cuevas restaurant which is a Spanish restaurant now managed by a Scandinavian team, and where you can enjoy your meal sitting in your own private cave!
+If you’re looking for excellent value Spanish tapas and meals, then you will be well looked-after in Mesón Rincón de Paco, El Prado, Los Caracoles or Casa Antonio to name but a few.
+For finer dining you can spoil yourselves at Pimientos (British), Market St (British) and the Cuevas restaurant which is a Spanish restaurant now managed by a Scandinavian team, and where you can enjoy your meal sitting in your own private cave!
 (Some of San Miguel´s residents still live in caves in the centre of town!)
-San Miguel also has a genuine Italian pizzeria (La Spiga d´Oro) , Indian restaurant (Manisha’s) and very reasonably-priced Chinese restaurant (Gran China).
+San Miguel also has an Indian restaurant (The Golden Curry) and very reasonably-priced Chinese restaurant (Gran China).
 There are many more and you have the opportunity to try a small dish from all of them on the annual September tapas run!

 Are there many facilities such as doctors and dentists, shops etc?

-San Miguel has a 24-hour medical centre which never closes, various dentists, pharmacies, bakers, butchers, tobacconists, hairdressers, banks, supermarkets etc and there are large, modern shopping centres just a short drive away in neighbouring Orihuela Costa and Torrevieja.
+San Miguel has a 24-hour medical centre which never closes, various dentists, pharmacies, bakers, butchers, tobacconists, hairdressers, banks, supermarkets etc and there are large, modern shopping centres just a short drive away in neighbouring Orihuela Costa and Torrevieja, eg La Zenia Boulevard - the largest shopping centre in the whole of Alicante province!

 Are there smaller villages nearby that you might also recommend?